tylerwongj/restaurant-website-business/template-viewer/README.md

 1. The gallery will automatically read the latest database
 2. Refresh the page to see updates
-3. Or copy the updated database: `cp ../scripts/template-analysis/data/template-database.json data/`
+3. The database is maintained locally in the `data/` directory

 ### Adding Features